Marcus Eli Ravage: International distortion campaign carried by Nazi Germany c. 1935 onwards

-Though archival holdings of such additional prints remain largely elusive, (Note: Among the numerous later propagandistic translations that extended beyond the initial German, French, and English editions, documented examples include Czech, Dutch, Hungarian and Polish prints.
+Though archival holdings of such prints remain largely elusive, (Note: Among the numerous later propagandistic Ravage translations that extended beyond the initial German, French, and English editions, documented examples include Czech, Dutch, Hungarian and Polish prints.
 They circulated in various nationalist and antisemitic milieus during the late 1930s and early 1940s.)
 Welt-Dienst verifiably escalated its propaganda following Nazi Germany's invasion of Poland in September 1939, aiming to shift blame for World War II onto Jews.
-According to contemporary news reports, the World-Service Bulletin of 1 October 1939 prominently deployed this ideological strategy by selectively misquoting Marcus Eli Ravage's writings, prompting Ravage to announce legal action action against pro-Nazi groups in the United States.
+According to contemporary news reports, the strategy in the United States combined selective misquotation of Marcus Eli Ravage's writings in the World-Service Bulletin (1 October 1939; 1 February 1940) with the intensified distribution of full Century essays reprints, the latter issued with antisemitic cover imagery and a reverse-side blurb featuring the forged Franklin "prophecy on Jews"; Ravage subsequently announced plans to pursue legal action against pro-Nazi groups in the United States.
+(Note: Attributed to multiple references:)

+By 1940 at the latest, the NSDAP's Central Publishing House, controlling several publishing houses in the occupied territories through its subsidiary Europa Verlag GmbH, also distributed propaganda versions of the Ravage essays.

-Those unauthorized Welt-Dienst editions of Ravage's essays were part of broader propaganda efforts and are now cited in scholarship as examples of ideological misuse.
+Those unauthorized editions of Ravage's essays were part of broader propaganda efforts (Note: Attributed to multiple references:) and are now cited in scholarship as examples of ideological misuse.
+(Note: Attributed to multiple references:)

-In contemporary far-right and conspiracist circles, distorted versions of Ravage's essays continue to be mirrored and circulated across platforms in PDF form, blog posts, and videos.
+Even after the defeat of Nazi Germany in 1945, antisemitic groups continued to treat Ravage's 1928 essays as literal 'self-incrimination', periodically quote-mining them in conspiracist, far-right, islamist (Note: David Musa Pidcock, founder of the Islamic Party of Britain, also published Islamist‑fundamentalist tracts such as Satanic Voices, Ancient and Modern (1992), incorporating ideological misreadings of Ravage's 1928 essays into antisemitic conspiracy narratives.) and white‑supremacist publications; today, such misappropriations are amplified in antisemitic online spaces.
 (Note: Archive.org hosts a 2018 re-edition of Ravage's essays, containing a misattributed photograph as well as a newly added editorial note which promotes antisemitic conspiracy claims and incites racial violence; the item is cited here to document the persistent misrepresentation of Ravage and his work.)